-The Scottish Branch organises a number of technical visits and hold meetings/joint meetings that allow topical discussion throughout the year.
+The Scotland Branch organises a number of technical visits and holds meetings that allow topical discussion throughout the year.

 Chair: Ruth Birt

 Other members: Rachel Mirfattahi, Joyce Hamilton, Carol Donnelly, Brian Wood, Christine Fraser, Janice Taylor, Costas Stathopoulos

 ABOUT THE COMMITTEE

 The Scotland Branch has a rather small but active committee.They collaborate on a number of events with other stakeholders, like SFDF to ensure outreach where possible.
 Their main aim is to promote IFST through outreach.
 They tend to focus on events where students/careers are topical.